-Drew Charter School's current charter agreement with Atlanta Public Schools and the Georgia Department of Education expires June 30, 2022.
-Drew's Charter Renewal Application Process is currently underway.
-The enrollment policy for school year 2022-2023 through 2026-2027 will be determined by the new charter agreement.
-The updated enrollment policy will be posted at www.drewcharterschool.org/enrollment when available.
+Drew Charter School's enrollment policies and priorities are determined by its charter agreement with Atlanta Public Schools and the Georgia Department of Education.
+Drew's current charter is for the school years 2022-2023 through 2026-2027.
+Enrollment policies can be found here, and enrollment priorities can be found here.